afriteknz/k8s-infrastructure/README.md

 ### Kubernetes observability and Monitoring

-Graphana and promethius will be explored (to update this later)
+Graphana and prometheus will be explored (to update this later)

 ---